Fission-labs/ADBTool/README.md

 4. Click on Run Test button to run the monkey test.

-#Dumpsys:
+#Dump:

 1. Select your device from drop down list.

-2. Click on Get Dumpsys button.
+2. Click on Get Dumpsys button to pull dumpsys from selected device.

+3. Click on Get Dumpstate button to pull dumpstate from selected device.

 #Connect via WIFI: